 In fact, 27% of employers said that just one bad hire costs more than $50,000.
 Good call center managers instinctively know this, especially since 95% of a manager’s success resides in the ability to select the right people.
 It’s key to ask the right questions during the interview, ones that help determine whether a candidate possesses certain competencies.
 But not everyone understands which questions to ask, and more importantly, what answers to look for.

-1) Tell me about yourself.
+1. Tell me about yourself

 Take a few minutes at the start of the interview to let the candidate talk about themselves.
 Instead of jumping right into questions, this approach gives the candidate a moment to relax and be at ease.

-4) What are the key factors that make a call center successful?
+7. What are the key factors that make a call center successful?

 This question helps when candidates haven’t spent much time learning about the organization, but still show great potential.
 Now it’s time to understand what they know about the call center industry as a whole.
 It also gives you a chance to see what ideas they will put forward to make your contact center successful.

 8. Tell me about a time when you had to handle an unreasonable or angry customer

 Every agent has experienced a negative phone call with a customer.
 How it was handled and what they learned is essential to career growth.